 - .1 Asphalt Content, Aggregate Gradation and Mixture Properties - .1 The test data derived by Post-Production Quality Control mix testing, described in Section 3.2, shall be compared to the tolerances set forth in Section 2.4 of this specification.
-The Contractor shall document, and make available to the Engineer, any adjustments made to correct noncompliance with the specified tolerances. - .2 The Contractor shall suspend mix production when the 3 test running average for any property is outside of the specified tolerance limits for three consecutive tests.
-Supply shall not commence again until it is demonstrated that corrective action has been taken. - .2 Hot Mix Asphalt Temperature - .1 Plant mix that does not meet temperature requirements of Section 2.4.3, at the point of plant discharge shall be subject to rejection at the discretion of the Engineer.
+The Contractor shall suspend mix production when the 3 test running average for any property is outside of the specified tolerance limits. - .2 Supply shall not commence again until it is demonstrated that corrective action has been taken. - .2 Hot Mix Asphalt Temperature - .1 Plant mix that does not meet temperature requirements of Section 2.4.3, at the point of plant discharge shall be subject to rejection at the discretion of the Engineer.